 We are proud to provide you with our 2020 Consumer Confidence Report (CCR).
 The annual water quality report covers all testing performed between January 1 and December 31, 2020.
-Our team of professionals has spent countless hours collecting samples, analyzing data, focusing on superior quality water, and adhering to our vision, "to serve customers, communities, employees, shareholders, and the environment at world-class levels."
+Our team of professionals has spent countless hours collecting samples, analyzing data, focusing on superior quality water, and striving to live up to our vision, "to serve customers, communities, employees, shareholders, and the environment at world-class levels."
 Our Mission, Vision, and Values bind us together to provide life-sustaining water for our customers, community, and each other.

-detected at levels that vary throughout the year and at different locations.
-As a reminder, just because a substance is detected does not mean the water is unsafe.
-Natural waters, including the sources used by SJWTX, contain a wide range of natural substances; in fact, some of the minerals detected are essential for good health.
+As you review the data in the Test Results section, keep in mind that many substances are detected at levels that vary throughout the year and at different locations.
+As a reminder, tected, does not mean the water is unsafe.
+Natural waters, including the sources used by

+SJWTX, contain a wide range of natural substances; in fact, some of the minerals detected are essential for good health.

 The water source is one of the primary factors that affect the levels of the substances reflected in this report.
 SJWTX supplies both groundwater and surface water to our customers.
-SJWTX supplies purchased surface water to customers in your system.
+Your system relies entirely on groundwater.
 Generally, groundwater is harder and contains more natural minerals than surface water.
 On the other hand, surface water typically contains small levels of natural organic substances and requires treatment by filtration.
 Regardless of the source, regulations require that we disinfect the water with chlorine and maintain a minimum level of chlorine residual throughout the distribution system.

 This year your system participated in the Lead and Copper Program.
 The Lead and Copper Program protects public health by minimizing lead and copper levels in drinking water.
-This is primarily done through sampling, to help customers identify whether they may be at high risk for exposure.
+This is primarily done by helping customers identify whether they may be at high risk for exposure through sampling.
 Sampling is conducted every three years, and the number of samples collected is based upon the population within the water system.
 In 2020, SJWTX collected ten samples throughout your system to test for lead and copper content in your drinking water.
-Determining the level of exposure helps SJWTX make decisions about updating the system and helps customers evaluate their plumbing.
+Determining the level of exposure helps SJWTX make decisions about updating the system and helps the customers evaluate their plumbing.
 In the Test Results section, you can see the 90th percentile value of the most recent round of sampling.